ScienceStacks/SciSheets/README.md

 (or specially coded macros).

 SciSheets is a new spreadsheet system that is addressing these shortcomings.
-The SciSheet philosophy is to deliver the scalability, readability, and reuse provided by programming without sacrificing the conceptually simple approach to calculations provided by spreadsheets.
+The SciSheet vision is to deliver the scalability, readability, and reuse provided by programming without sacrificing the conceptually simple approach to calculations provided by spreadsheets.
 Key features of SciSheets include:
 - formulas that are Python expressions or scripts to improve expressiveness and access to complex computations in Python packages;